EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 **Purpose:**
 Defines the basic layout and structure of the web app.
 It includes:

-- Google Fonts (Orbitron) for a futuristic typographic style.
 - A full-screen flexbox layout comprising:
-  - Two vertical text columns for left and right messages
   - A central cube container for the 3D scene
 - JavaScript module inclusion via `<script type="module" src="script.js"></script>`